NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Nethys - Major Curse.md

-**Major Curse** Nethys severs your connection to magic.
+Nethys severs your connection to magic.
 You lose all your spellcasting abilities and cannot gain any future spellcasting.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*